TonyXuQAQ/RNGDetPlusPlus/README.md

 **Note**: Evaluation metric scripts are not runnable in docker container.
 Please use them outside docker.

+**Note**: Due to the randomness of RNGDet++ and evaluation metrics, the actual evaluation results might be slight different from the reported numbers in the paper.

 ## Contact
 For any questions, please open an issue.